 Our culture continues to change at a rapid rate.
 The minute we think we have understood a cultural shift and adjusted our approach we recognize it has changed yet again.
 The effectiveness of your church is influenced greatly by your understanding of the culture which God has placed your church in.

-For many churches the natural path seems to be to continue add new ministries and initiatives each year with little consideration on the impact on the church as a whole.
+For many churches the natural path seems to be to add new ministries and initiatives each year with little consideration on the impact on the church as a whole.
 We need to stop and ask ourselves some questions before adding new programs, such as "How will these new ministries managed?" and "Will the leaders of our church have enough energy for the new ministries to be successful?"

 Often this time of year it’s hard to see past the holidays.
 The journey from Halloween to Thanksgiving to Christmas to New Years often feels like a blur with its flurry of activity.

 If you've been around the church any amount of time you've probably seen this play out: A leader casts a vision for an event, or a ministry or a season, and before he finishes exhaling the room starts splitting in half.
 Some (hopefully most!) people are on board, but there are others who resent the idea and either grumble and complain, or leave the organization.